2600hz/kazoo/ANNOUNCEMENTS.md

 If you plan to support the new API to download the company directory as a PDF you will need to install 'htmldoc' on any server running crossbar.

+#### Default WebRTC Port change

+The default ports that Kamailio listens to for the WebRTC websocket have changed, this was due to a port conflict on all-in-one installs with TLS enabled Kazoo APIs.
+The standard HTTP websocket port was 8080 and is now 5064.
+The TLS HTTP websocket port was 8443 and is now 5065.
+If you would like to continue using the old ports please update "/etc/kazoo/kamailio/local.cfg" after an update to kazoo-configs 3.22.12+

 ### 4.0

 #### Erlang Version Support